New Castle has a Plethora of Outdoor Recreation Opportunities — Trails, Parks and Open Space Abound.

 - Hot Shot Park: Located between South Wild Horse Drive and Castle Valley Boulevard, is approximately 3.3 acres with playground equipment, basketball courts, pickleball court, a small picnic shelter and lawn area.

-- Kay Williams Park: A small playground adjacent to Alder Park.
+- Kay Williams Park: A small playground with swings & play equipment, with a porta potty, adjacent to Alder Park.

 - Mattivi Plaza: A small downtown space with planters and sculpture.